subrata6630/subrata6630/README.md

+### Hi there 👋

-I am Subrata Debnath, an entrepreneur, developer, and open-source enthusiast.
+I am [Subrata Debnath](https://subrata6630.github.io), an entrepreneur, developer, and open-source enthusiast.
 I love and work with PHP, WordPress, Laravel, Vue, React, Node, and bash.

 I dabble with code, design, and DevOps, love to build products and solutions.
-I founded @weDevs – a product company, where we empower small to medium businesses around the world with our software solutions.
+I founded @Sbtechbd Technologies – a product company, where we empower small to medium businesses around the world with our software solutions.

 - 👋 Hi, I’m @subrata6630
 - 👀 I’m interested in ...